liaohuqiu/liaohuqiu.github.io/_posts/blog/2014-11-02-binnary-tree-traversal-iteratively.md

     ```

 ### Iteratively
-Traversing iteratively needs extra space instead of calls function recursively.
+Traversing iteratively needs extra space instead of calling function recursively.

-#### Preorder Traversal
+#### Pre-order Traversal

-Preorder is easy.
+Pre-order is easy.

 1. push root to stack
 2. pop a node from stack
-3. mark it as visited, push its right and left child to stack if they are not `Nil`, push right first to make sure than left child will be poped first.
+3. mark it as visited(put its value into result list), push its right and left child to stack if they are not `Nil`, push right first to make sure than left child will be poped first.
 4. when stack has no node to pop, traversal is done.

 ```python